PR-CYBR/PR-CYBR-PERFORMANCE-AGENT/README.md

 ### Cloud Deployment

-To deploy the agent to a cloud environment:
+To deploy the agent to a cloud environment while keeping infrastructure secrets centralized in Terraform Cloud:

-1. **Configure Repository Secrets**
+1. **Configure Terraform Cloud Workspace Variables**

+   - Use the Terraform Cloud workspace backing this repository to store provider credentials, registry tokens, and all other sensitive values.
+The shared declarations in [`agent-variables.tf`](agent-variables.tf) describe the variables expected to be present.
+   - Optionally group shared settings into a Terraform Cloud variable set so that updates remain centralized across PR-CYBR agents.

+2. **Connect GitHub to Terraform Cloud via the workflow bridge**

-- Navigate to `Settings` > `Secrets and variables` > `Actions` in your GitHub repository.
+   - In GitHub, navigate to `Settings` > `Secrets and variables` > `Actions` and create:
-- Add the required secrets:
-   - `CLOUD_API_KEY`
-   - `DOCKERHUB_USERNAME`
-   - `DOCKERHUB_PASSWORD`
-- Any other cloud-specific credentials.
+     - Repository **variables** `TF_CLOUD_ORGANIZATION`, `TF_WORKSPACE`, and (optionally) `TF_CONFIG_DIRECTORY` to point the workflow at the correct Terraform Cloud workspace and configuration path.
+     - A repository **secret** `TFC_WORKFLOW_TOKEN` containing a Terraform Cloud user, team, or workload-identity API token with permission to queue runs in the selected workspace.
+   - No cloud provider credentials or registry passwords are stored in GitHub—Terraform Cloud injects them during the run.

-2. **Deploy Using GitHub Actions**
+3. **Deploy Using GitHub Actions**

-- The deployment workflow is defined in `.github/workflows/docker-compose.yml`.
+   - The bridge workflow is defined in `.github/workflows/terraform-cloud-bridge.yml`.
+Pull requests to `main` queue speculative plans, and merges to `main` queue apply runs in Terraform Cloud.
-- Push changes to the `main` branch to trigger the deployment workflow automatically.
+   - Push changes that include Terraform configuration updates to `main` to trigger an apply run, or open a pull request for a plan-only validation.

-3. **Manual Deployment**
+4. **Manual Deployment**

-- Use the deployment script for manual deployment:
+   - Use the deployment script for manual deployment if a Terraform Cloud run is not required:

 ```bash
 ./scripts/deploy_agent.sh
 ```

    - Ensure you have Docker and cloud CLI tools installed and configured on your machine.

 ## Integration